city41/breakouts/breakouts/melonjs/README.md

 ##Running the game locally (as opposed to from a website)
-Due to the "cross-origin request" security mechanism implemented, most broswer will complain when trying to load the game locally.
+Due to the "cross-origin request" security mechanism implemented, most browsers will complain when trying to load the game locally.
-On Chrome, the "--disable-web-security" parameter or better "--allow-file-access-from-files" can be used when launching the browser in order deactivate the security policy check.
+On Chrome, the "--disable-web-security" parameter or better "--allow-file-access-from-files" can be used when launching the browser in order to deactivate the security policy check.